Battle of the Nijmegen salient: Driel, Randwijk and Opheusden

 After the attacks of the 9th and 116th Panzer Divisions in his Corps' centre, against Aam and Elst, had been defeated, Bittrich, who was under strong pressure from OB West to continue the assault, decided to change tactics.
 On the Corps' right, near the Lower Rhine, an effort was made to seize Driel.
 A diversionary attack was also to be made at Opheusden by the German 363rd Volksgrenadier Division.

-By the early hours of October 5 the 43rd Wessex handed over their positions to the 506th regiment of the US 101st Airborne Division brought up from Eindhoven - they had no heavy artillery themselves but were supported by British artillery units, the 43rd Wessex anti-tank and mortar platoons, elements of the Duke of Cornwall Light Infantry, as well as the divisional reserve.
+By the early hours of 5 October the 43rd Wessex handed over their positions to the 506th Parachute Infantry Regiment of the US 101st Airborne Division brought up from Eindhoven – they had no heavy artillery themselves but were supported by British artillery units, the 43rd Wessex anti-tank and mortar platoons, elements of the Duke of Cornwall Light Infantry, as well as the divisional reserve.
 One of the most difficult handovers was with the 1st Dorsets near Driel who were under a continual bombardment and in close proximity with the 116th Panzer Division.
 That evening another German attack reached the wooded area west of the embankment, and part of this force infiltrated between 'C' and 'D' Coys.
 After bitter fighting the Germans were thrown back losing some 36 POWs before the Dorsets under great difficulty handing over to the Americans.
-During the handover the 101st divisional General Maxwell Taylor was injured in the backside.
+During the handover the 101st Airborne's commander, Major General Maxwell Taylor, was injured in the backside.